READ-BioMed/readbiomed-bmip-datasets/README.md

 The manual-set folder contains manual annotation for the characterisation of actively research pathogens from the scientific literature.

-More information about the manually annotated data set are available [here](./manual-set).
+More information about the manually annotated data set is available [here](./manual-set).